What Is Downward Communication?

 3) Paves way for a decentralized organization

-Roles and duties can be productively decentralized by creating hierarchies within and outside various departments.
+With the help of effective downward communication roles and duties can be productively decentralized by creating hierarchies within and outside various departments.

 For instance, administrators can create departments within a company to distribute workload as per expertise — marketing, human resource, finance, and so on.
 The department heads can also form teams to group their respective employees on different projects and achieve absolute organization of their tasks.